harlig/square-one/README.md

 ### TODO
 - [ ] Control directions feel clunky
 - [ ] Credits page
-- [ ] Add esc functionality for when in game also should be clickable
+- [ ] Esc functionality for when in game also should be clickable
+- [ ] Intro for waypoint, ice tiles, and obstacles

 ### Stretch